The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • Once every 12 months.

-Note that the terms are set only for the distribution procedure, the time for using the profit is determined independently.
-At the same time, the legislator limited the period for the payment of dividends - it is no more than 60 days from the moment when the decision was made to make payments.
+Please note that the deadlines are set only for the distribution procedure; the time for using the profits is determined independently.
+At the same time, the legislator limited the period for paying dividends - no more than 60 days from the moment the decision was made to make payments.

-Profit is most often distributed in order to be paid.
-Taxpayers under the simplified tax system are most often LLC, this is already an established fact.
+Profits are most often distributed in order to pay.
+Taxpayers under the simplified tax system are most often LLCs, this is already an established fact.

-Recall that profit can be distributed under the simplified taxation system once a year, or every quarter.
-This requires only the decision of the meeting of shareholders or the sole participant.
+Let us remind you that you can distribute profits under the simplified tax system once a year, or every quarter.
+This requires only a decision of the meeting of shareholders or a single participant.

-There are also joint-stock companies operating on the simplified tax system.
-In this case, payments are made based on the results of a quarter, 6 months and a year.
+There are also joint-stock companies working on the simplified tax system.
+In this case, payments are made based on the results of the quarter, 6 months and year.

-The net profit is calculated under the simplified taxation system based on the data of the bukh. accounting.
-It will not be difficult if all the information was reflected on time and reliably.
+Net profit is calculated under the simplified tax system based on accounting data. accounting.
+This will not be difficult if all the information is reflected on time and reliably.

 The amount of net profit here is the difference between the assets and liabilities of the balance sheet.
-At the same time, future incomes are not included in liabilities, and accounts payable are included in their composition.
+At the same time, future income is not included in liabilities, but accounts payable are included in them.

-If the balance sheet is not drawn up, it is impossible to determine the net profit, and, accordingly, to pay dividends too.
+If the balance sheet is not compiled, it is impossible to determine net profit and, accordingly, to pay dividends.

 Conclusion

-In the final part, it is worth noting that the distribution of profits should be carried out in full accordance with a specially developed strategy for managing the profit of any enterprise.
+In the final part, it is worth noting that the distribution of profits must be carried out in full accordance with a specially developed strategy for managing the profits of any enterprise.

-In addition, the presence of cash proceeds does not at all mean that the company has a profit.
-To identify it, you need to compare the proceeds with the costs that took place in the production and sale of products.
+In addition, the presence of cash revenue does not at all mean that the company has a profit.
+To identify it, you need to compare revenue with the costs that occurred during the production and sale of products.

-The role played by profit for the state as a whole and for each sector of the economy separately is difficult to overestimate.
-It can be considered huge.
+The role that profit plays for the state as a whole and for each sector of the economy separately is difficult to overestimate.
+It can easily be considered huge.

 Editor's Choice